What you need to do if you’ve been accused of sexual assault?

 When accused of any crime – but especially one as emotionally charged as sexual assault – it’s important that you exercise your right to silence until you can engage a criminal defence lawyer.

-Many people assume that staying silent is a bad look, and end up talking.
-They assume that their point of view will be understood, and that they’ll be cleared – honesty is the best policy, after all.
+Many assume that staying silent is a bad look and end up talking.
+They think that their point of view will be understood and that they’ll be cleared – honesty is the best policy, after all.

 Unfortunately, those accused of sexual assault often end up incriminating themselves by: